Lletget leads US to 2nd straight win under Berhalter

 Sixteen players from Major League Soccer started in a match that drew just 13,656.
 Because the game was not on a FIFA international date, the entire U.S. roster was from MLS.

-Berhalter will have his full player pool for the first time for matches against Ecuador on March 21 and Chile five days later, both in the U.S.
+Berhalter will have his full player pool for the first time for matches against Ecuador on March 21 at Orlando, Florida, and Chile five days later at Houston.

 Lletget entered in the 63rd minute and broke through after Wil Trapp sent a long pass to Jonathan Lewis, who settled the ball and then sent a cross through the box that Lletget headed down.
 Trapp was inserted in the starting lineup in place of former captain Michael Bradley, one of two U.S. changes.
 Arriola took over from Jeremy Ebobisse.